Aaron193/bitpacket/README.md

 # wsbitpacket

-Welcome to wsbitpacket, a fast, reliable, and simple way to send binary packets between server and client via WebSockets.

 **IMPORTANT**
 This library is old and was made as an experiment.
 I would not recommend using it in a real application for the following reasons:
  - You're limited to the built-in WebSocket wrapper API,